unref-ptr/hardcoded-iolink/README.md

 Just did this as an experiment to check how much can be achieved without implementing the complete spec.
 More of a simple and lightweight stack. <br>
 For more informaiton RTFM (i.e. the IO-Link specification ) ;)

+Update: This repository is deprecated and superseded by [lwIOLink](https://github.com/unref-ptr/lwIOLink) , a lightweight IOLink device library.